Icinga/icinga2/doc/21-development.md

 #### Unity Builds <a id="development-develop-builds-unity-builds"></a>

-Another thing you should be aware of: Unity builds on and off.
+You should be aware that by default unity builds are enabled.
+You can turn them off by setting the `ICINGA2_UNITY_BUILD` CMake option to `OFF`.

 Typically, we already use caching mechanisms to reduce recompile time with ccache.
 For release builds, there's always a new build needed as the difference is huge compared to a previous (major) release.

-Therefore we've invented the Unity builds, which basically concatenates all source files into one big library source code file.
-The compiler then doesn't need to load the many small files but compiles and links this huge one.
+Unity builds basically concatenate all source files into one big library source code file.
+The compiler then doesn't need to load many small files, each with all of their includes, but compiles and links only a few huge ones.

-Unity builds require more memory which is why you should disable them for development builds in small sized VMs (Linux, Windows) and also Docker containers.
+However, unity builds require more memory which is why you should disable them for development builds in small sized VMs (Linux, Windows) and also Docker containers.

 There's a couple of header files which are included everywhere.
 If you touch/edit them,